ddeletic/Arduino-nrf9160dk/README.md

 ## Debugging

 Nordic nrf9160dk board comes with an integrated 'Segger J-Link' debugging probe.
 Therefore no additional hardware is required for debugging code on the board.
-From v1.0.2, this package supports debugging straight from Arduino IDE.
+Debugging support from Arduino IDE is still under development.

+NOTE: Tools for building the package expect the debugger executable (arm-none-eabi-gdb) to be present and will issue a warning if not found.
+The debugger must be downloaded separately as it is too big to include into the repository.

 ### Prerequisites